modbas/mad76/doc/remotecontrol/remotecontrol.md

 -   In
     Figure <a href="#f-rc-cabling" data-reference-type="ref" data-reference="f-rc-cabling">1</a>,
-    the noose of the black SV1 connector is facing upward
+    the nose of the black SV1 connector is facing upward

 -   Solder the 5V and GND wires (SV1 pins 1 and 2) to the RC power
     supply pads